Oregon school bus crashes, driver arrested

-FOREST GROVE, Ore.
-(AP) - Police in Oregon say a school bus with 10 children aboard crashed into a ditch, and the driver was arrested for driving under the influence.

-The Washington County Sheriff’s Office near Portland says no one on the bus was hurt.
-The yellow bus had front-end damage from the Wednesday morning crash on a rural road 20 miles west of Portland.
-The children were 10 to 16 years old.
+No one was hurt but Gates, 20, was arrested and accused of driving under the influence, the sheriff’s office said.
+The yellow bus had front-end damage from crashing into a ditch Wednesday morning 20 miles (32 kilometers) west of Portland.

+In the video, an adult bus aide is sitting in the right-hand front seat, but unable to notice that Gates has his eyes closed.
+It’s not until the bus starts leaving the road that he says, “Hey, hey, hey.”
+Gates then opens his eyes and tries to wrestle the bus under control.
+More than 20 seconds elapse before the aide turns around and asks if everybody is OK.

-Deputies said driver Jonathan Gates, 20, appeared to be impaired and arrested him.
+The sheriff’s office said Gates appeared to be impaired and was arrested for allegedly operating a vehicle while under the influence of alcohol or a controlled substance.
 A photo released by the sheriff’s office showed the handcuffed driver being searched by deputies.

-The Forest Grove School District said the children were from local elementary, middle and high schools and that the driver had veered off the road.
-It wasn’t immediately clear if Gates had an attorney.
+The Forest Grove School District said the children were from elementary, middle and high schools.

+It wasn’t clear if Gates had an attorney.
+He was transported to the county jail, issued a citation and released, the sheriff’s office said.

+The school district said he will undergo a mandatory drug test and be placed on administrative leave while an investigation is ongoing.

 Sign up for Daily Newsletters